lorensen/VTKExamples/src/VTKBook/Chapter3.md

 One of the major factors controlling the rendering process is the interaction of light with the actors in the scene.
 If there are no lights, the resulting image will be black and rather uninformative.
 To a great extent it is the interaction between the emitted light and the surface (and in some cases the interior) of the actors in the scene that defines what we see.
 Once rays of light interact with the actors in a scene, we have something for our camera to view.

 Of the many different types of lights used in computer graphics, we will discuss the simplest, the infinitely distant, point light source.
 This is a simplified model compared to the lights we use at home and work.
 The light sources that we are accustomed to typically radiate from a region in space (a filament in an incandescent bulb, or a light-emitting gas in a fluorescent light).
 The point source lighting model assumes that the light is emitted in all directions from a single point in space.
-For an infinite light source, we assume that it is positioned infinitely far away from what it is illu-minating.
+For an infinite light source, we assume that it is positioned infinitely far away from what it is illuminating.
 This is significant because it implies that the incoming rays from such a source will be parallel to each other.
-The emissions of a local light source, such as a lamp in a room, are not paral-lel. **Figure3-6** illustrates the differences between a local light source with a finite volume, versus an infinite point light source.
+The emissions of a local light source, such as a lamp in a room, are not parallel. **Figure3-6** illustrates the differences between a local light source with a finite volume, versus an infinite point light source.
 The intensity of the light emitted by our infinite light sources also remains constant as it travels, in contrast to the actual 1/distance ^2^ relationship physical lights obey.
 As you can see this is a great simplification, which later will allow us to use less complex lighting equations.

 **Figure 3-6** Local light source with a finite volume versus an infinite point light source.